aFarkas/lazysizes/plugins/include/README.md

 </aside>
 ```

-The ``data-include`` can also consume a list of include candidates represented by a URL in combination with an optional parenthesised condition.
+The ``data-include`` can also consume a list of candidates represented by a URL in combination with an optional parenthesised condition.
 The lazySizes include extension will then take the first URL, that matches the condition:

 ```html
 <div class="dynamic-content lazyload"